 Vers un théâtre intimiste: Le renouvellement du << collectif >> dans les dramaturgies contemporaines du Québec et de la Caraïbe française (Martinique et Guadeloupe)

-Dery-Obin, Tanya, Department of French, University of Virginia
+Dery-Obin, Tanya, French - Graduate School of Arts and Sciences, University of Virginia

 Levine, Alison, Department of French Language and Literatures, University of Virginia